 I took this opportunity to escape the suffocation of my cubicle life.
 A friend got me in contact with a plant medicine center in Peru, and without much thought, I took out all my savings, packed my bags, and set out to work at the Peruvian center.
 I had no idea what I was getting myself into moving across the world to a different culture, but I thought to myself, at least I could start anew.

 Peru was beautiful, and I enjoyed experiencing a new place, but, why did the void in my heart still seem to be there?
-Was it because of the insecure feeling of leaving my job, or the aloneness in a foreign country, or something else?
+Was it because of the insecure feeling of leaving my job, or the loneliness in a foreign country, or something else?